starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Vulkan Beta: Game fails to launch
 - There is an [issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795) that prevents vulkan and DLSS from working on linux.
-- If using a Wine runner, add the environment variable `WINE_HIDE_NVIDIA_GPU=1` to enable vulkan
+- If using Wine-GE, add the environment variable `WINE_HIDE_NVIDIA_GPU=1` to enable vulkan
-- If using a Wine runner, see [instructions](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#dlssdeep-learning-super-sampling--vulkan) to patch libcuda to enable both vulkan and DLSS
+- If using Wine or Wine-GE, see [instructions](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#dlssdeep-learning-super-sampling--vulkan) to patch libcuda to enable both vulkan and DLSS

 #### DLSS(Deep Learning Super Sampling) / Vulkan
 - There is a [memory allocation issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795), where it attempts to allocate in a specific area already occupied by the game.